joofor2030/-Kultra-Mega-Stores-Inventory/README.md

 #### 2. What are the Top 3 and Bottom 3 regions in terms of sales?

-* **Process:** To find the top and bottom regions by sales, we group the sales data by `Region`, sum the `Sales` for each region, and then order the results.
-For the top 3, we order in descending sales and take the top 3.
+* **Process:** To find the top and bottom regions by sales, I group the sales data by `Region`, sum the `Sales` for each region, and then order the results.
+For the top 3, I order in descending sales and take the top 3.
 For the bottom 3, I order in ascending sales and take the top 3.
 * **SQL Queries:**
     ```sql
     -- Top 3 Regions